broadinstitute/warp/website/docs/contribution/contribute_to_warp/contribution-tutorial.md

 ![](warp-admins-tag.png)

 The team will then work with us to kick off any necessary [tests](https://broadinstitute.github.io/warp/docs/About_WARP/TestingPipelines).
-When the tests are successful, we'll see a green check left of the test name on the PR's Conversation tab in the GitHub UI.
+When the tests are successful, we'll see a green check to the left of the test name on the PR's Conversation tab in the GitHub UI.

 ![](tests.png)